Discover our content on the most innovative technological topics covered by industry experts

 These and other challenges in planning handheld device design require working closely with a proven custom Android tablet manufacturer that has dealt with broad array of situations needs and industries.
 The development process for an industry and company-specific rugged Android tablet requires careful consideration and planning in terms of features and accessibility and what you are likely to need tomorrow.

 TCO and ROI: The lifespan of a well-designed custom rugged device is much longer than a commercial device.
 A correctly designed device will be manufacturable for a period of many years, potentially 10 or more, in a stable configuration.
-Avoidance of early obsolescence or unexpected modifications avoid unexpected and costly engineering expense, improving TCO and ROI.
+Preventing early obsolescence or unexpected modifications avoid unexpected and costly engineering expense, improving TCO and ROI.
 By working closely with the design team, companies can reliably determine the total costs of ownership, and potentially future-proofing a while amortizing associated costs over the lifespan of the usability of the rugged device.

 Processing Speed: This is a major factor as slow processing can lead to higher costs and lower productivity.
 For example, retrieving lost seconds devoted to scan and load operations happening countless times a day can translate to hours gained daily, monthly, quarterly and annually.